Spenquatch/newPortfolio/README.md

 This is a Repo for working on a new portfolio site for spensermcconnell.com.
-Update